httpvoid/writeups/Apple-RCE.md

 Apple prompty fixed the issue but requested us to not disclose the issue before they make some other changes.
 Apple rewarded us with a total of $50,000 bounty for these issues.

 On the other hand, we and Apple also talked with Lucee.
 The Lucee team has also fixed the bug by restricting access to cfm files directly, here's the [commit link](https://github.com/lucee/Lucee/commit/6208ab7c44c61d26c79e0b0af10382899f57e1ca).
-We're still awaiting on CVE allocation though.
+This is now assigned with [CVE-2021-21307](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-21307), Lucee has also published a [Github Security Advisory](https://github.com/lucee/Lucee/security/advisories/GHSA-2xvv-723c-8p7r).

 Huge shoutout to Apple Product Security Team for being transparent & allowing the disclosure of this writeup!